-Once you get the all clear from your doctor to return to work, notify your employer and the workers’ compensation provider, if applicable.
-While this is a necessary step for workers’ compensation, it is also useful to give your employer advanced noticed so he or she can make any necessary adjustments to your workload.
-Employers can also make reasonable adjustments to the workplace, including making ergonomic changes recommended by an occupation therapist.
+Once you get the all-clear from your doctor to return to work, notify your employer and the workers’ compensation provider, if applicable.
+While this is a necessary step for workers’ compensation, it is also useful to give your employer advanced notice so he or she can make any necessary adjustments to your workload.
+Employers can also make reasonable adjustments to the workplace, including making ergonomic changes recommended by an occupational therapist.

 You may be entitled to workers’ compensation for an extended period when you transition back to the workplace.
 A back injury typically requires ongoing rehabilitation or other therapies and treatments even though you have returned to work.
 As treatment is a medical cost, worker’s compensation benefits may cover the expense.

 With a back injury, your doctor may put restrictions on what you can do at work.
 There are a few limitations that you may face, including:

 - No activities which could cause repetitive strain

 - Recommendation to get up and walk around each hour

 - Supply of ergonomic equipment: Ergonomic keyboard, back support, headrest, etc

 These limitations are geared towards helping to ensure that recovery continues in the workplace.
 Limitations are not necessarily permanent, and the treating doctor may adapt limitations and restrictions to allow you to take on more work or work for longer hours.